MicrosoftDocs/learn/learn-pr/iot/examine-device-provisioning-service-coding-tools-access/includes/2-azure-command-line-interface-support-device-provisioning-service.md

   :::column-end:::
 :::row-end:::

-For example, the following command can be used to delete an Azure IoT Hub device provisioning service named `MyDps`:
+For example, the following command can be used to delete an Azure IoT Hub Device Provisioning Service named `MyDps`:

 `az iot dps delete --name MyDps --resource-group MyResourceGroup`